devlemire/employee-list/README.md

 The first error that you should encounter is when clicking on an employee.
 This error is happening when the `selectEmployee` method on `App` gets called from the `employeeList` component.
 What's happening here?
 We're losing our context of `this`.

 First let's cover the data flow to figure out why our context is getting lost.
-Inside of `App.js` we can see on line 37 we are rendering in our `EmployeeList` component with two props.
+Inside of `App.js` we can see on line 32 we are rendering in our `EmployeeList` component with two props.
 One of those props being our `selectEmployee` method on `App`.
 This means that inside of the `employeeList` component it can access the method through `this.props.selectEmployee`.
-We are then using the `selectEmployee` prop on line 13 in `EmployeeList` in combination with an `onClick` event.
+We are then using the `selectEmployee` prop on line 12 in `EmployeeList.js` in combination with an `onClick` event.

-Because of this current setup when the `selectEmployee` method gets called from `employeeList` `this` does not refer to the `App` class which has a `setState` method. `this` refers to the props on the `EmployeeList` component.
+Because of this current setup when the `selectEmployee` method gets called from the `employeeList` component `this` does not refer to the `App` class which has a `setState` method. `this` refers to the props on the `EmployeeList` component.
 We can prove that by adding a `console.log(this)` before `this.setState({})` gets called in the `selectEmployee` method.
 The log should look similiar to:

 ```js
 {